metricly/metricly-docs/content/integrations/microsoft-azure/azure-enable-guest-os-diagnostic.md

 4. Choose one of the existing Diagnostic storage accounts or create a new one.
 Note: Additional charges in Azure may apply.
 5. Click the **Enable guest-level monitoring** button.
 Note: This operation can take a few minutes to complete.

-CloudWisdom will begin showing guest OS diagnostic metrics for your existing Azure Virtual Machine elments after a few minutes.

 ## Enable Guest OS Diagnostic Metrics on a New VM
 1. In Azure, navigate to **Virtual machines**.
 2. At the top of the _Virtual machines_ window, click **Add**.
 3. Complete steps 1-3 (*Basics*, *Disks*, *Networking*)
 4. In step 4, under _Management_, set **OS guest diagnostics** to "On".
 Choose one of the existing Diagnostic storage accounts or create a new one.
 Note: Additional charges in Azure may apply.
 5. Finish creating the VM.

-CloudWisdom will begin showing your new Azure Virtual Machine elments with guest OS diagnostic metrics after a few minutes.